simplesurance/directorius/README.md

   - pause the merge queue

 ## Configuration

 A documented example configuration file can be found in the repository:
 [config.example.toml](config.example.toml).

+## Typical GitHub Setup for Directorius

+GitHub Repository Settings:

+- Branch protection rules:
+  - Require a pull request before merging
+  - Require approvals
+  - Require status checks to pass before merging
+    - require: directorius commit status
+    - require: all other CI jobs that must succeed
+  - Require branches to be up to date before merging
+  - **Disable**: Require merge queue
+- General:
+  - **Enable**: Allow auto-merge
+    (Directorius does not merge PRs, it relies on GitHub to do it when all prerequisites are fulfilled)

 --
 Directorius has been forked from the autoupdater component of